 Promoting Holistic Healthcare as CEO of Aetna

-While Bertolini was immersing himself in integrative therapies to treat his health issues, he was also the CEO of Aetna.
-Perhaps needless to say, his experience with the former began to seep into his decisions in the latter.
+While Bertolini was immersing himself in integrative therapies to treat his health issues, he was also the CEO of Aetna, one of the largest health insurance providers in the United States.
+Perhaps needless to say, his experience with the former began to shape his decisions in the latter.

 “I go to work one day and I start meeting with my team and I say, ‘We should all have our employees do meditation and yoga,’” Bertolini remembers.
 “Everybody sitting at the table said sure boss, that’s a great idea, good one.
-And I get into my office and almost immediately the chief medical officer follows me in and says, ‘Yeah, that’s crazy.’”
+And I get into my office and almost immediately the Chief Medical Officer (CMO) follows me in and says, ‘Yeah, that’s crazy.’”

 But, just as he had with his son’s cancer prognosis, Bertolini refused to accept this as fact.
 Undeterred, he asked the CMO what would need to be done to objectively prove the effectiveness of yoga and meditation in order to implement his plan.
 The CMO replied that they would need a double-blind study — and so that’s what they did.